Ruth Jones (politician)

-Ruth Lorraine Jones (born 23 April 1962) is a British Labour Party politician who has served as the Member of Parliament (MP) for Newport West since winning the seat at a by-election in April 2019.
+Ruth Lorraine Jones (born 23 April 1962) is a British Labour Party politician who has served as the Member of Parliament (MP) for Newport West and Islwyn since 2024.
+Before the 2024 constituency boundary change, she had been the MP for Newport West since winning the seat at a by-election in April 2019.

 Background

 Jones was educated at Duffryn High School in Newport.
 After training at Cardiff University, she worked as a physiotherapist in the National Health Service from 1983, eventually managing children and adult learning disability services for the Aneurin Bevan University Health Board.

 Political career

 Jones became involved with the professional body and trade union Chartered Society of Physiotherapy (CSP) as a steward, a regional steward, then a member of the CSP Council.
 In 2007 she was elected president of the Wales TUC for two years.
 In 2016 she became a full-time senior negotiating officer for the CSP.

 Jones joined Labour "when Tony Blair was leader", has "declared herself a socialist", but regarding Jeremy Corbyn acknowledges that there are "strong views for him and strong views against him."
-She describes herself however as neither a member of the Blairite Progress nor the Corbynite Momentum group.
+She describes herself however as neither a member of the Blairite Progressive Britain nor the Corbynite Momentum group.

 She contested Monmouth for Labour at the 2015 and 2017 general elections.

 Jones was placed first on the party list in South East Wales at the 2016 National Assembly election.
 As Labour won 7 out of the 8 single member constituencies, Labour was not entitled to any extra seats from the Additional Member list, and Jones was not elected.

 Jones voted to Remain in the 2016 referendum.
-She argued following the referendum for the Prime Minister to seek a cross-party "consensus" on leaving the European Union, but says she is opposed to a "damaging Tory Brexit or a no deal outcome".
-She says that if "Parliament [is unable] to achieve a sensible Brexit", she would support a People's Vote.
+She argued following the referendum for the Prime Minister to seek a cross-party "consensus" on leaving the European Union, but said she was opposed to a "damaging Tory Brexit or a no deal outcome".
+She said that if "Parliament [is unable] to achieve a sensible Brexit", she would support a People's Vote.